 A Little Cockerel

-Henry was lonely as a chick… All my hens were grown… so he took to cuddling in my sweatshirt pocket (he still likes that old sweatshirt to this day).
-To save him from loneliness, we got him some companion chicks.
+Henry was lonely as a chick… All my hens were grown… so he took to cuddling in my sweatshirt pocket (he still likes that old sweatshirt to this day) until we could get him some companion chicks.
 Henry loved his new mini flock of peeps.
 Even at 6 wks, he proudly puffed out his tiny chest and strutted like he had found his purpose in life.
 Indeed he had…

 Defender of the Flock